ghowland/sireus/README.md

 ### Naming your Actions

+TL;DR - Name your actions to answer "Why perform this action?" using CSV of descriptions of the evaluation elements.

 I would recommend naming your actions to describe the state they represent.
 This name would answer the question, "Why perform this action?"

 **Example names:**